tfgg/yournextmep/_candidates/eu2014/libdem/joe-otten.md

 person: joe-otten
 region: yorkshire-and-the-humber
 party: libdem
-title: Yorkshire and the Humber - Liberal Democrats - Joe Otten
+title: Joe Otten is running for MEP in Yorkshire and the Humber for the Liberal Democrats
 incumbent: false
 ---